 Law is: "A general rule of action or conduct established or enforced by a sovereign authority; as, a law of Caesar; a law of God" (Webster's Twentieth Century Dictionary, Unabridged).
 Webster says of legalism: "Close conformity to law."
 Law and legalism are not the same.
 "Law" (nomos) means ". . . anything established, anything received by usage, a custom, usage, law."
-The New Testament uses the word as "a command, law; . . . of any law whatever". . ."a law or rule producing a state approved of God" (taken from Henry Thayer's Lexicon).
+The New Testament uses the word as "a command, law; . . . of any law whatever. . .a law or rule producing a state approved of God" (taken from Henry Thayer's Lexicon).
 It is a rule or principle established by authority.

 The law of Christ is his word: the truth by which men are made free (John 8:32).
-It is that perfect law of liberty which will convert the soul (James 1:25; Psalms 19:7).
-It is the inspired scriptures that is sufficient to perfect a man unto all good works (II Timothy 3:16,17).
+It is that perfect law of liberty that will convert the soul (James 1:25; Psalms 19:7).
+It is the inspired scriptures that are sufficient to perfect a man unto all good works (II Timothy 3:16,17).
 The only way this law will make one perfect unto all good works is to obey it.
 How else could it be done?

-"Legalism" has several, different definitions, opinions and views.
+"Legalism" has several, different definitions, opinions, and views.
 The word is more often used by those of ultra-liberal attitudes toward the authority of Christ, and obeying all the commandments of God for the remission of sins, worship, etc. Some will deny this conclusion, but hundreds of quotations from books and magazines are available to prove it.
 Their writings and preaching bewail the idea of "keeping the letter of the law" and conforming to a rigid code of rules to be perfectly obeyed in order to obtain the blessings of salvation promised by God upon obeying him.
-The nature of law, the purpose of law, and the author of law make little difference to those who shrink from the very idea of obeying divine law.
-Law keeping, they say, smacks of Phariseeism.
+The nature of law, the purpose of the law, and the author of law make little difference to those who shrink from the very idea of obeying divine law.
+Law-keeping, they say, smacks of Phariseeism.

 "What, then, is legalism?
 Legalism is the attempt to reduce the will of God to a code to a list of commandments with the subsequent concentration upon the commandments rather than the God whose will the commandments attempt to express.
 Legalism is obviously an attempt to be related to God upon the basis of law.
 It is a legal rather than a personal relationship.
 It holds the position that justification and eternal life are rewards of fully and correctly doing all that the law requires" (Volume 25, Number 2, page 17).